 It’s cheap, it’s sleek, and it has the readings to be used for a variety of automotive needs – even sports cars or motorcycles need to know about their oil pressure.

-- Double Vision Display Feature with Analog and Digital Readings
+- Double Vision Display with Analog & Digital Readouts - Green LED Backlighting - 3 Daytime...

 If this was a contest about looks alone, it would be hard to beat this model from MaxTow.
 That sleek combination of green numbers over a black face makes for a beautiful display across the two-and-one-sixteenth-inch face.